Josh Giddey NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- The Warriors were 21st in the NBA last season, allowing 117.1 points per game.
+- Defensively, the Warriors allowed 117.1 points per contest last year, 21st in the league.

-- The Warriors were the 15th-ranked squad in the NBA last season, allowing 43.3 boards per game.
+- On the boards, the Warriors gave up 43.3 rebounds per game last year, 15th in the league in that category.

-- The Warriors were the 15th-ranked squad in the NBA in assists allowed per game last year, at 25.7.
+- The Warriors allowed 25.7 assists per game last season (15th in the league).

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!